jsawinski/myake/docs/My/Init.md

 # My/Init - Initialization

-This module initializes Myake and loads the users `User/Init`.
+This module initializes Myake and loads the users `User/Init` if present.

-Use the following two lines

-    find_package(Myake QUIET)
-    include(My/Init OPTIONAL)

-before the ``project`` command.

-Note, that the keyword ``OPTIONAL`` is essential in case /Myake/ is not installed on the target system so that the project will configure and build without.

 If `Myake` is present, discovered settings are recorded in a report file (use ``MY_REPORT=My cmake .`` from your build directory).